arran4/anytype-to-linkwarden/readme.md

 ![img_1.png](img_1.png)

 Then you will need to have the executable / source of `[migrate-json-export](cmd/migrate-json-export)` available.
-(Compile it `go build ./cmd/migrate-json-export`, install it, run it using go run `go run ./cmd/migrate-json-export <values>`..)
+(Compile it `go build ./cmd/migrate-json-export`, install it `go build ./cmd/migrate-json-export` or https://github.com/arran4/anytype-to-linkwarden/releases, run it using go run `go run ./cmd/migrate-json-export <values>`..)

 You will also need to generate an API key from Linkwarden.
 Only tested on selfhosted: